ckarcz/CrazyflieDotNet/README.md

 CrazyflieDotNet
 ==============================
 Dot.NET libraries written in C# for Crazyflie Quadcopters and Crazyradios.
-The original open source software is written in Python, and being more of a C# developer (professionally), I'd rather have a type safe, object oriented language to work with.
-Oh, and you CAN'T beat Visual Studio as a IDE..
+The original open source software is written in Python.